turekj/GithubBrowser/README.md

 ### How to run

 1. Run `carthage update --platform ios` before opening project.
+2. Grab yourself a cup of coffee (or five).
+3. Enjoy!

 ### Notes to self (real-world app TODOs)